Gift Tax and Estate Tax

 Education and Medical Expenses: You will not owe tax on any amount paid for someone else's tuition or medical bills.
 The payment must be made directly to the educational or medical institution and not to the person receiving the education or medical care.

-Charitable Donations: Contributions made to qualifying charities are not only deductible on itemized tax returns, you may also deduct the value of your charitable donations from the amount of Gift Taxes you owe.
-Learn more about charitable contributions
+Charitable Donations: Charitable contributions made to qualifying charities are not only deductible on itemized tax returns, you may also deduct the value of your charitable donations from the amount of Gift Taxes you owe.

 Political Contributions: Political donations are considered gifts, not deductible charitable contributions, and you may exclude any amount given to political organizations.
 The organization must use the money for its own purposes and may not be acting as an intermediary to dispense the funds to a third party.

-In 2012, the individual gift exclusion of $13,000 is "portable" for married couples.
-This means that if one spouse does not use up their $13,000 limit, the other spouse may use it.
+In 2015 and 2016, the individual gift exclusion of $14,000 is "portable" for married couples.
+This means that if one spouse does not use up their $14,000 limit, the other spouse may use it.

-Learn more about the Gift Tax in Publication 950 - Introduction to Estate and Gift Taxes
+Learn more about the Gift Tax in Publication 559 - Survivors, Executors, and Administrators

 What Is the Estate Tax?